Summary: in this tutorial, you’ll learn about TypeScript generics that allow you to use types as formal parameters.

 It’ll be easier to explain TypeScript generics through a simple example.

-Suppose you need to develop a function that returns a random element in an array of numbers.
+Suppose you need to develop a function that returns a random number in an array of numbers.

 function getRandomNumberElement(items: number[]): number {